Health Lope

 Tongue sucking is a common oral habit in children that can persist into adulthood.
-While the behaviour is typically harmless, it can lead to dental problems if it continues for a long period.
+While the behavior is typically harmless, it can lead to dental problems if it continues for a long period.
 It can make a person self-conscious and awkward.
 If you or your loved one are facing this problem, follow this article until the end to find the solution.

 Tongue Sucking